epinio/docs/src/howtos/install_epinio_on_rancher.md

 | `ui-dashboard-index`  | `https://releases.rancher.com/dashboard/epinio-v0.6.0/index.html` |
 | `ui-offline-preferred`  | `Remote` |

-*Please, keep in mind that `ui-dashboard-index` value will change over the time until it is merged in stable Rancher version.
+> NOTE: Please keep in mind that `ui-dashboard-index` value will change over time until it's merged in stable Rancher version.

 ## Epinio Prerequisites

 ### Install an Ingress controller

-If there is no Ingress controller running yet on the cluster, install Traefik.
+If there's no Ingress controller running yet on the cluster, you need to install one.
+In the example below, Traefik will be installed.

 > NOTE: If you are in the rancher dashboard in the browser, most likely you already have an Ingress controller
 > running.